 Effect of Prolactin on Erectile dysfunction

-Elevated Prolactin alters the balance among neurotransmitters, neuropeptides, and hormones involved in libido and erection, affecting dopaminergic tone.
-An imbalance is generated between dopamine which stimulates sexual function and serotonin which inhibits sexual function.
-At the neuroendocrine level, elevated Prolactin decreases GnRH expression, interferes with GnRH action, inhibits gonadotropin secretion, reduces T to dihydrotestosterone conversion, and decreases central dopamine action.
+Usually, the low levels of prolactin are not an issue but the high levels of prolactin can cause issues.
+Elevated prolactin alters the balance among neurotransmitters, neuropeptides, and hormones involved in libido and erection, affecting dopaminergic tone.
+An imbalance is generated between dopamine which stimulates sexual function and serotonin which inhibits sexual function when prolactin levels are increased in the body.

 When the pituitary gland, located in the brain, overproduces prolactin it leads to Hyperprolactinemia condition, which is a cause of erectile dysfunction, low sperm count, and loss of libido in males.
 Production of the hormone prolactin rises sharply after intercourse.
 Researchers believe the increase in prolactin is the brain’s way to reduce the effects of orgasm and stimulation that happen during the sex act.
 Normally, the prolactin level will slowly decrease as the pleasure sensations from sex and orgasm wear off.
 But, when the brain does not tell the pituitary gland to stop producing prolactin or the high levels of prolactin do not diminish for several weeks, a male may be unable to achieve or maintain an erection, or may have reduced libido or sexual desire.
 Other symptoms of Hyperprolactinemia include headaches, mood changes, stress, or anxiety.